 Managed Number.

-SPM tracks net margin separately by sitework scope type — clearing, grading, utilities, paving — in ControlQore for clients with multi-scope operations.
-Scope-level net margin analysis reveals which portions of the sitework business are generating returns and which are subsidizing the others.
+SPM sets up ControlQore to track net margin separately by sitework scope — clearing, grading, utilities, paving — for clients with multi-scope operations.
+Scope-level margin analysis reveals which parts of the business are generating returns and which are subsidizing the others.
+That visibility changes how bids get built.

-When Executive clients are evaluating changes to their self-perform vs. subcontract mix, SPM models the net margin impact of the change before it's made — showing whether the margin improvement from the changed scope mix justifies any overhead adjustment required.
+When Executive clients are evaluating changes to their self-perform vs. subcontract mix, SPM models the net margin impact before the decision is made — showing whether the margin improvement from the changed scope mix justifies any overhead adjustment required.
+The model runs against actual job cost data in ControlQore.

-SWPPP documentation, environmental coordination, and compliance reporting costs are tracked as a dedicated overhead category in ControlQore for sitework clients.
-This visibility supports accurate bid pricing on environmentally complex sites and reveals the true cost of maintaining compliance capability.
+SWPPP documentation, environmental coordination, and compliance reporting costs are tracked as a dedicated overhead category for sitework clients.
+This visibility surfaces the true cost of maintaining compliance capability — and supports accurate bid pricing on environmentally complex sites so the cost stops being absorbed from net margin.

 Service Tiers